 Our specialized team will talk to you about your cancer, the treatment you received and any late health effects for which you may be at risk.
 We will coordinate a plan to monitor and reduce your risks for late effects.

 Part of the plan may involve connecting you to a network of providers through out Winship and Emory Healthcare who are familiar with the needs of young adult cancer survivors, including endocrinologists, neurologists, neurosurgeons, fertility specialists, urologists, neuro-rehabilitation specialists and medical oncologists.
-We also work closely with the Winship at Emory Cardio-Oncology Program because sometimes cancer treatment can impact a patient's heart health.
+We also work closely with the Winship at Emory Cardio-Oncology Clinic because sometimes cancer treatment can impact a patient's heart health.
 If you would like to discuss female fertility issues or family planning, we can refer you to the Emory Reproductive Center.
 We can also refer men to a urologist with expertise in fertility preservation and infertility treatment.

 The providers at the Young Adult Cancer Survivorship Program are here to ensure your unique needs are being met.

 If you received cancer treatment before the age of 21, and you are 21 or older, please contact the nurse coordinator, Mary Batcha, RN, at (404) 778-3473 or email firstname.lastname@example.org to request an appointment.

 If your child received cancer treatment and is under the age of 21, please contact the Cancer Survivor Program at the Aflac Cancer Center at (404) 785-1717 or email email@example.com to make an appointment.